c10coding/BlockBR-2.0/README.md

 # Installation
 If you don't feel like reading all this junk, you can go watch my [installation video](https://youtu.be/pRP0pYSUf_4)!
+**Before you do anything, install Vault.
+It is required in order to run this plugin**
 1. Download the plugin from [spigot](#) or any other reliable source
 2. Put the jar file in your /plugins directory/folder
 3. Restart your server, load the plugin using [PlugMan](https://dev.bukkit.org/projects/plugman), or reload the server using `/reload` (Not encouraged)